Democrats 'not giving up' on Biden bill, talks with Manchin

 A potential new deadline for Biden and his party comes with the expiration of an expanded child tax credit that has been sending up to $300 monthly directly to millions of families’ bank accounts.
 If Congress fails to act, the money won’t arrive in January.

-Associated Press writers Darlene Superville and Colleen Long contributed to this report.
+Associated Press writers Darlene Superville, Kevin Freking and Colleen Long contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.